flexera-public/policy_templates/cost/azure/instances_log_analitics_utilization/README.md

 - The following RightScale Credentials:
   - `AZURE_APPLICATION_ID`
   - `AZURE_APPLICATION_KEY`
-- Virtual Machines sending performance metrics to a Azure Log Analytics workspace.
+- Virtual Machines with the Log Analytics/OMS Agent installed and sending performance metrics to a Azure Log Analytics workspace.

 ### Installation